v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Yes

 - **Prevent storing LAN manager hash value on next password change**:
   This security setting determines if, at the next password change, the LAN Manager (LM) hash value for the new password is stored.
 The LM hash is relatively weak and prone to attack, as compared with the cryptographically stronger Windows NT hash.
-Since the LM hash is stored on the local computer in the security database the passwords can be compromised if the security database is attacked.
+Because the LM hash is stored on the local computer in the security database, the passwords can be compromised if the security database is attacked.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067213)

   **Default**: Yes